Skip to main content Skip to secondary navigation

 Read the question wording

-As shown in the figure below, from 2006 to 2018, about 75% of Americans wanted the U.S. government to either require or give tax breaks to lower greenhouse gas emissions from power plants.
-In 2006 and 2007, more than 85% of people held this belief, and that percentage was 81% in 2020.
+As shown in the figure below, in 2006 and 2007, more than 85% of Americans wanted the U.S. government to either require or give tax breaks to lower greenhouse gas emissions from power plants.
+In 2024, that percentage was 76%.

 Read the question wording

-Fewer, but still a majority, said that they believed that the government should give tax breaks to reduce air pollution from burning coal.
-In 2009, 65% of Americans reported this belief, and 63% of Americans expressed this belief in 2020, as shown in the figure below.
+A majority of Americans said they believed that the government should give tax breaks to reduce air pollution from burning coal.
+In 2009, 65% of Americans reported this belief, and 63% of Americans expressed this belief in 2024.

 Read the question wording.